loquemedalagana/image-insight/README.md

 ### 1. Current Features

-- **Metadata Extraction**: Extract metadata such as capture time and camera model from JPG file lists.
+- **Metadata Extraction**: Extract metadata such as capture time, camera model, and more from JPG file lists.
-- **Git LFS Support**: Manage image files using Git LFS in the initial project phase.
+- **Git LFS Support**: Manage image files using Git LFS during the initial project phase.

 ### 2. Planned Features

 - **Image Storage**:
-  - Use Backblaze or Wasabi cloud storage, scalable up to 10TB.
+  - Use cloud storage solutions like Backblaze or Wasabi, scalable up to 10TB.
 - **Data Visualization**:
   - Provide image lists and detailed UI using Next.js + React.
-  - Perform image preprocessing and analysis with WebGPU/WebGL.
+  - Perform image preprocessing and analysis using WebGPU/WebGL.
-- **Filtering by Metadata**:
+- **Metadata-Based Filtering**:
-  - Filter images by camera model, capture time, and individuals.
+  - Filter images by camera model, capture time, or individuals.
 - **Image Classification and Processing**:
   - Facial recognition with **face-api.js**.
   - Image classification using **TensorFlow.js**.
-  - Resize and create thumbnails using **Sharp**.
+  - Resize and generate thumbnails using **Sharp**.
-  - Extend support for CR3 format with WebAssembly.
+  - Extend CR3 format support with WebAssembly.
 - **UI Features**:
-  - Gallery-style UI.
+  - Gallery-style UI for visual exploration.
   - Visualization of classification results (e.g., graphs).

 ### 3. Long-Term Expansion Plan

 - **2D to 3D Transition**:
-  - Upgrade to RTX 4090 or 5090 PC for local training and generating 3D outputs.
+  - Upgrade to RTX 4090 or 5090 for local training and generating 3D outputs.

 ---